eclipse-project/eclipse-project.github.io/README.md

 Only pages with `nav` set to `true` will appear in the top navigation.
 Easy.

 ### Deployment
-This is automatically ready to deploy, so long as `gulp` has been running during development — otherwise use `jekyll build`.
+This is automatically ready to deploy, so long as `gulp` has been running during development.

 Built code lives in the `_site` directory.
 Deploy this to the `prod` branch with `gulp deploy`.